briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 all of its bingo supplies as of the first day of November of each year.

 5. _(e)_ The Attorney General may adopt rules in accordance with Ohio R.C.
-[Chapter 119][ORC Chapter 119] that establish standards of accounting, record keeping, and reporting to ensure that gross receipts from bingo or games of chance are properly accounted for.
+[Chapter 119][ORC 119] that establish standards of accounting, record keeping, and reporting to ensure that gross receipts from bingo or games of chance are properly accounted for.